Poseidon0901/Image2Ascii/README.md

 ## Notes

-- The program automatically resizes the image to fit within a 300px width for better size.
+- The program automatically resizes the image to fit within a 300px width for better looking.

 Enjoy transforming your images into ASCII art!